Normation/rudder/webapp/sources/api-doc/introduction.md

-CAUTION: To avoid surprising behavior, do not put a '/' at the end of an URL: it would be interpreted as '/[empty string parameter]' and redirected to '/index', likely not what you wanted to do.
+CAUTION: To avoid surprising behavior, do not put a '/' at the end of a URL: it would be interpreted as '/[empty string parameter]' and redirected to '/index', likely not what you wanted to do.

 #### Sending data for POST/PUT requests